 Are full-time employees always worth more than contractors?

 It may seem like hiring an employee is always more expensive.
 But you should keep in mind that all independent contractors also pay self-employment taxes and fees.
 Therefore, they may include these costs in their hourly rate.
 This means that the hourly rate that you pay for their work may be higher than the hourly rate for an employee.
 However, do not forget the hidden costs for employees mentioned above.

 Difference between freelancers and agencies

 A freelancer is an individual contractor who works directly with clients.
 This can be through platforms such as Upwork, Freelancer, Fiverr, etc.

-Like with other factors, before comparing the cost of developers by their level, it is necessary to determine: the tasks they will perform, deadlines, and the desired level of quality and control from your side.
+Like with other factors, before comparing the app developer cost by their level, it is necessary to determine: the tasks they will perform, deadlines, and the desired level of quality and control from your side.
 This will help you eliminate unnecessary options that seemed profitable at the beginning.
 If this is difficult for you, we can estimate your project work free of charge and compose the optimal team lineup.

 Software developer levels: from trainee to architect

-There are usually five levels of developer:
+There are usually five levels of a developer:

 Now we will focus on the financial side of the issue.